pantheon-systems/documentation/source/content/account-billing.md

 <Alert title="Warning" type="danger">

-Deleting a card profile from your account will also delete it's associated billing history (invoices and transactions).
+Deleting a card profile from your account will also delete its associated billing history (invoices and transactions).
 Go to **View Invoices** to download past invoices, prior to deleting your credit card profile.

 </Alert>